lostatc/linotype/docs/usage.rst

     Display the item's children but not the item itself.

 \:no_auto_markup\:
-    Do not automatically apply **strong** and *emphasized* formatting to the output.
+    Do not automatically apply 'strong' and 'emphasized' formatting to the output.

 \:no_manual_markup\:
-    Do not parse reStructuredText inline markup.
+    Do not parse 'strong' and 'emphasized' inline markup.

 The options :module: and :filepath: are mutually exclusive.
 The options :func: and either :module: or :filepath: are required.